GreyRook/code-with-style/docs/review/reviewer/standard.md

-The primary purpose of code review is to make sure that the overall code health of Google's code base is improving over time.
+The primary purpose of code review is to make sure that the overall code health of Grey Rooks's code base is improving over time.
 All of the tools and processes of code review are designed to this end.